A few years ago, I was in the same position as you:

 Hence, veterinary chemotherapy is much less intrusive, and administered in a way that is designed to improve your pets well-being while minimizing side effects.

-First of all, CBD has been shown to manage the symptoms of cancer as well some of the possible side effects of treatment.
+First of all, CBD has been shown to manage the symptoms of cancer and some of the possible side effects of treatment.

 Secondly, preliminary evidence also shows that CBD can help fight the development and spread of certain types of tumors.